 The Keep America Beautiful (KAB) 2020 National Litter Study identified that tires and tire treads are among the country’s top 20 most littered items.
-They estimate that 663 million tires were left along America’s roadways.
+An estimated 663 million tires are left along America’s roadways.
 In fact, they are the #13 most littered item in America.
-And, abandoned tires are found along roadways and along waterways throughout the country.
+Abandoned tires are found along roadways and along waterways throughout the country.

 How to Dispose of Tires in Tennessee

 The Tennessee Department of Environment & Conservation (TDEC) has detailed instructions about waste tires in our state.
-Each county must provide a collection site because whole tires cannot be discarded in landfills.
-Tires contain heavy metals and other materials that contaminate the environment as they break down, so they have to be treated differently.
+Each county must establish a collection site because they cannot dispose of whole tires in landfills.
+Tires contain heavy metals and other materials that pollute the environment as they break down, so we must handle them differently.

 If you need to dispose of tires, find a collection site near you at this link and discover more about how your county handles waste tires.